 More so on New Homes…

-I always do what my clients want in the end, but if the answer to this question is less than 5 years I council my clients against looking at brand new homes in new home communities.
+I always do what my clients want in the end, but if the answer to this question is less than 5 years I council my clients against looking at brand new homes in new home communities, if you are one of them and you are looking for a new home or need a moving service, the removals bournemouth company will do everything for you so you can start fresh in a new community.
 The reason for this is, new home communities take a lot longer to start building equity.
 As long as the builder is still building new homes in that community the price is going to stay lower.
 If you buy at the beginning of the life of the new home community it may be 5 years or more before the builder builds the last home in that community.
 As long as new homes are available, your pre-owned home is not going to appreciate, or gain value.
 Think about it, if you pay 200,000 for that new home 3 years down the line you want to sell, the same builder is selling new homes for 215,000 (building material inflation).
 If you list your pre-owned home for more than 215,000 no one is going to be very interested in buying your 3 year old home for more, when they can get a brand new home, often customized to their tastes for less.
 If you list for less, let’s say 205,000 you probably owe more than what you would net after selling fees.
 Also, now buyers have a choice save 10 grand and get a 3 year old house or spend just a little bit more and get a brand new one customized to their likes, most are going to spend the extra few bucks as it really only makes about 30/mo difference in their monthly payments.

 What should you do if you really want a new home, but plan to sell soon?